AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

 Before you start with the migration procedure, it is important to note the following points:

 * Only one migration project can be active in an account at any given point in time.
 Within a project, only one sprint can be active at any given point in time.
 * You cannot undo a Run that is already in migration process.
-However, you can use the existing delete option within each feature of Captivate Prime to undo any data or content migration.
+However, you can use the existing delete option within each feature of Learning Manager to undo any data or content migration.
 * As soon as the migration project starts, it moves into a state of 'Under Migration'.
-During migration, no other role other than integration administrator role can log in to Captivate Prime.
+During migration, no other role other than integration administrator role can log in to Learning Manager.

 ### Creating FTP and Box accounts {#creatingftpandboxaccounts}